sjohner/azurebootcamp.ch/content/sessions/index.md

 Takeaways: patterns to scale governed self‑service, a repeatable “vending” model for platforms, and practical ways to make policy compliance developer‑friendly.
 🙂 [GUILLAUME LACAILLE](https://www.linkedin.com/in/guillaume-lacaille-90905626/) ⚡️ Cloud Technical Architect & Principal Tech Lead Platform Team @ Vaudoise Assurance
 🙂 [SYLVAIN RIQUEN](https://www.linkedin.com/in/sriquen) ⚡️ Cloud Technical Architect @ Vaudoise Assurance
+🙂 [JULIEN DUVANEL](https://www.linkedin.com/in/duvaneljulien/) ⚡️ Head of Cloud & DevOps Enablement @ Vaudoise Assurance
-🙂 [GUILLAUME BEAUD](https://www.linkedin.com/in/guillaume-beaud-143153107/) ⚡️ Cloud Technical Architect @ Microsoft
+🙂 [GUILLAUME BEAUD](https://www.linkedin.com/in/guillaume-beaud-143153107/) ⚡️ Cloud Solution Architect @ Microsoft

 ### <a name="gerber"></a> ⭐️ Building Secure RAG: Enforcing Data Governance with Azure AI Search and Purview Sensitivity Labels
 Are your RAG applications exposing sensitive documents to unauthorized users?
 Learn how to build enterprise AI that automatically respects your data protection policies using Azure AI Search, Microsoft Purview sensitivity labels, and SharePoint document-level ACLs.
 We'll cover query-time enforcement that ensures users only retrieve what they're authorized to see based on their identity and permissions.